9NickNack9/tictactoe/README.md

- In the directory for the project, run package (pygame) for this project.
+ In the directory for the project, run pip3 install -r requirements.txt to install the required Python package (pygame) for this project.

  To play the game run 'python runner.py'.